 Seasoning is something that is not essential but will help strengthen your tagine.

-- The new tagine needs to be submerged in water for at least 1 hour.
+- Tagines need to be submerged in water for at least 1 hour.

 - Rub the inside of the base and lid with olive oil.